The YFU Story

 In 1952 the Council of Churches received permission to act as the official agency for this program.
 It was named "Youth For Understanding."
 Andresen served the program as Executive Director for over 20 years until she retired in 1973.

 In 1955, the first American teenagers went to Europe for ten weeks during summer vacation.
 These students were placed in European families with the assistance of returned exchange students and their parents.

 These initial exchanges, which grew out of an effort to heal the wounds of World War II, established the family living experience and provided the impetus for YFU expansion to other parts of the world.
-In the mid-1950s, the program grew to include Scandinavia, and later to western and central Europe.
-Youth For Understanding bridged the Pacific in 1958 when the first students came from Japan.

 As the program increased in size, it became clear that incorporation as a non-profit educational organization was necessary.
 This status was achieved in 1964.